vizzuhq/ipyvizzu/docs/tutorial/index.md

 # Tutorial

 This is the tutorial of `ipyvizzu` - the `Python` integration of the free, open-source JavaScript/C++ library [Vizzu](https://lib.vizzuhq.com/).
 You can create animated charts, data stories, interactive reports and dashboards with it.

 This is an excellent starting point to get acquainted with `ipyvizzu`, as it walks you through the installation of the library, introduces the logic it employs and the different settings to control how your animated charts look and behave.

 ## Basic logic of ipyvizzu

 The foundation of an `ipyvizzu` chart is the animation.
 The animation contains states describing the chart's configuration, such as the data series on the chart, the coordinate system, labels, titles, etc. A static chart is the result of a single animation state.
 When there are more states, `ipyizzu` automatically transitions between these.
 The animate method initiates the animation into a new state by describing the new chart and how `ipyvizzu` should transition to it.
-The return value of the animate method is a promise that will be resolved after the animation is completed.
-Using this logic you can create a promise chain of animation from state to state.

 ![Vizzu](../assets/code_structure.svg)